Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

 Then as the heat cools towards the end of the year the countryside is still pretty dry and dusty until the winter rains come.
 So, although much more bearable, the views in autumn and winter just won't be as good as they are in the Maltese springtime.

 We walked the Victoria Lines in early April.
 At this time of year, the Maltese countryside is still mostly lush and green with lots of flowers coming into full bloom.
-Between January and April is the optimal time to enjoy this epic walking trail we’d say.
+Based on conditions, January to April offers the most balanced combination of temperatures and scenery.

 Today some sections of the original fortifications survive and a few have been restored but be prepared for some tricky or overgrown sections along the way.
 It's not suitable for prams or wheelchairs unfortunately and can get pretty rugged underfoot in places so wear good trainers or walking boots.